twitter-archive/kestrel/README.md

 the first time you do a build.
 The finished distribution will be in `dist`.

 A sample startup script is included, or you may run the jar directly.
-All configuration is loaded from `scarling.conf`.
+All configuration is loaded from `kestrel.conf`.

 Performance